casperdcl/git-fame/README.rst

 Changelog
 ---------

-The list of all changes is available on the Releases page: |GitHub-Status|.
+The list of all changes is available on the Releases page: |GitHub-Status|

 Usage